MrinallU/PlayStation5-Bot/README.md

 # Instructions

 1. Open main.py script and replace my chrome data with yours, the fields needed should be clearly described in the comments.
-2. Be Sure to change the `options.add_argument("profile-directory=Profile 6")` to your throwaway profile.
+2. Be Sure to change the `options.add_argument("profile-directory=Profile 6")` to your throwaway profile directory.
 3. You can keep the throwaway account as the default sender (recommend) or change it (requires quite a bit of extra setup).
 4. Change the receiver email as needed.
 5. Optional: You can remove the `sendMailAlert()` method, as well as it's mentions if it is too much of a hassle to set up.